 There are simple things you can do to stop procrastinating.

-There’s no use in trying to ignore the fact that 2020 has been a tough year for all of us.
-And it’s not over, yet!
+There’s no use in trying to ignore the fact that 2023 has been a tough year for all of us.
+And it’s not over yet!

-This pandemic, the protests, the politics; unemployment, rising costs, devastating losses by fire and riots—need I go on?—could well stretch into 2021.
-I’m the first to admit the easiest thing in the world would be to throw three sheets to the wind, decide that we deserve a little happiness in all of the chaos, and to just go for it by using up all the credit limits available and try to overcome all we’ve been through.
+This inflation, the politics; crime on the streets, rising costs, devastating losses by fire and storms—need I go on?—could well stretch into 2024.
+I’m the first to admit the easiest thing in the world would be to throw three sheets to the wind, decide that we deserve a little happiness in all of the chaos, and just go for it by using up all the credit limits available and try to overcome all we’ve been through.
 You know, give the kids the best Christmas of their lives—somehow feeling justified in believing, “We’ll deal with the debt later.”

 Please don’t do that.
 It might sound like a reasonable tradeoff today, but I promise that you will regret it soon enough.